-- Don’t leave your rubbish on the train or at the station, unless it’s in the bin so that our cleaners can spend more time cleaning than litter-picking.
+- Please put all rubbish in bins so that our cleaners can spend more time cleaning than litter-picking.
 If you’re wearing a face mask or gloves, please don’t discard them on the train or at our stations.

 - Listen to our staff.
 They’re trying to keep us all safe.

 - Stand back and let people off the train before you board the train.
 Use all available doors and move down the train.

 Don’t congregate at the front of the train on the approach to London Liverpool Street. or Norwich.

 Only one person in a lift at a time, please.

 - If the last train is full and you are unable to board it, or train service disruption causes you to miss a scheduled connection for the last train, we will seek to provide replacement transport to get you to your destination station.
 Please contact a member of station staff or use the customer information contact facility available at the station (usually via the ticket vending machine) to seek assistance.